Hero Pick

 Bands, buckets, and the context judgments behind every score

-LiveWire Picks communicates AI Score as an evidence-aware judgment for shoppers—not a cashback calculator.
+LiveWire Picks communicates Livewire Score as an evidence-aware judgment for shoppers—not a cashback calculator.
 This page summarizes how tier labels map to shopper expectations and why category context matters.

-AI Score summarizes multiple signals—never a lone percent-off field.
-Bands describe how aggressively LiveWire recommends acting when evidence and freshness cooperate.
+Livewire Score summarizes multiple signals—never a lone percent-off field.
+Bands describe how aggressively Livewire recommends acting when evidence and freshness cooperate.

 Exceptional shopper value versus typical street pricing, credible proof, trustworthy listing context, and high buy-now confidence where evidence exists.